 The truth of the matter is, though, that legacy status can often carry a great deal of weight.
 Studies have revealed that legacy students have a greater chance of admission to Ivy League colleges than those who do not have legacy status.
-This is the case in several of the schools in the league.

 There is no way to get around the fact that the educational background of your parents can be a major factor in determining whether or not you will be admitted to college.
 This is not information that the majority of schools want to publicize widely because doing so would only serve to reinforce the perception of elitism and exclusivity that already surrounds the nation’s most prestigious educational institutions.

-It is essential that you should not place an excessive amount of importance on the admissions figures.
+Ultimately, it is essential that you should not place an excessive amount of importance on the admissions figures.
 Bring attention instead to the application you are submitting.
 There are a few things you can do to set yourself apart from other applicants and offer yourself the best chance of being accepted into Northwestern.

 1. Demonstrate Your Academic Aptitude